pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 --------

-A :class:`~eventsourcing.dcb.domain.Selector` defines a criterion for a consistency boundary in a domain model, in terms of :ref:`decisions <DCB decision>` types and tag strings.
+A :class:`~eventsourcing.dcb.domain.Selector` defines a criterion for a consistency boundary in a domain model, in terms of :ref:`decision types <DCB decision>` and tag strings.
 It corresponds to the lower-level :ref:`query item <DCB query item>`.

 .. code-block:: python